-Mill City Museum recognizes the photogenic nature of the building.
-We welcome photography during public hours with these restrictions:
+Mill City Museum recognizes the photogenic nature of the building and welcomes photography during public hours with the following restrictions:

 - Business or commercial photo shoots require written permission in advance of the shoot date; same-day permission is never available.

-- Photography must not interfere with the operation of the museum, and may not block or restrict visitor movement or access to the museum and café spaces.
-This includes a restriction on changing clothes and/or other preparation in the restrooms.
+- Photography may not interfere with the operation of the museum and may not block or restrict visitors from accessing the museum and café spaces.
+There will be no props, light stands, photographic equipment, changing clothes, or other preparation allowed on site.

-- The building is a National Historic Landmark.
-Please be respectful of the space by not sitting in the window wells, moving furniture, disrupting signage, or climbing museum fixtures.
+- The building is a recognized landmark on the National Register of Historic Places, and all photography must be consistent with the preservation mission of the Minnesota Historical Society.
+Sitting in the window wells, moving furniture, disrupting signage, or climbing museum fixtures is not allowed.

-Mill City Museum’s staff is the ultimate authority on what constitutes a violation of these restrictions.
-We reserve the right to ask you to alter or end your shoot in cooperation with these guidelines.
+Mill City Museum’s staff is the ultimate authority on what constitutes a violation of these restrictions and they reserve the right to ask you to alter or end your shoot in cooperation with these guidelines.

-Thousands of people preserve memories and mark major life moments here at Mill City Museum.
 If you have valued your use of the space, please consider making a $20 donation to help preserve this National Historic Landmark.
-You may make a donation in any amount via cash or credit at the visitor services desk or in our donation box at the top of the gallery stairs.
+You may make a donation in any amount via cash or credit at the Visitor Services Desk or in our donation box at the top of the gallery stairs.

 If you have any questions or concerns about photography at Mill City Museum, please contact: